- Darren Hickling

 Why move, then?
 Simple: having both my wife and I working in London simultaneously was interfering too much with our duties as parents.
 A typical commute for the one travelling to the nursery and then to work was 1 hour and 45 minutes, as opposed to an hour straight to the office.
 That meant enjoying about an hour of the morning with our little boy, and hen having around an hour of quality time in the evening, before he became tired and we began the bedtime routine.
 2 hours of quality time with your children is, in our eyes, nowhere near enough!
 Witnessing his rapid development from tiny baby to Mobile Trooper has been absolutely breath-taking, and we didn't want to miss any more precious time than was absolutely necessary.

 By the way, those commute times were based on a good day.
 It was the bad days that reinforced our decision, and begun to add urgency to it.
 London transport is usually pretty good, but when it goes wrong, you really know it.
 In the run up to last Christmas, delays were more frequent, with even the small ones pushing us to the limit of running past the closing time of the nursery.
 One in particular stood out, however: a signal box fire at London Bridge.
 Despite an early warning from a colleague, our trusted alternative route via the DLR to Lewisham landed us in limbo, where cabs suddenly dried up, and road traffic ground to a halt when we finally walked part of the journey and hailed one.
 3 hours later, we arrived at my Dad's, who had collected the boy for us; luckily, he was at home, whereas all my close friends were also struggling to return!
-The feeling of helplessness that day is not something I'll easily forget, and thus began the serious hunt for an alternative lifestyle.
+The feeling of helplessness that day is not something I'll quickly forget, and thus began the serious hunt for an alternative lifestyle.

 That weekend, we sat down with a bottle of wine and talked about what we wanted from life.
 What we loved now, what we didn't, and how we could try to avoid or mitigate as many of the negatives as possible.
 It started off with location: not where immediately, but what we liked, and weighted each point to prioritise them.
 Things like being near water, distance from family and friends, climate, etc. Having that list, we tried to think of places that would satisfy those requirements, and eventually, kept gravitating back to one area: Bournemouth.
 My wife lived there for most of her childhood, and still has family and friends there, plus I attended the university, and also have friends in the area, so we know it well.